nodefluent/node-sinek/README.md

 # node-sinek

-kafka consumer/producer that is polite right out of the box
+kafka client (consumer + producer); polite out of the box

+> make it about them, not about you
+> - Simon Sinek